ibiza240/MTGAHelper-Windows-Client/README.md

 This project contains source code for the local program that can be installed on your computer known as a *Tracker*  and is used to communicate with the MTGAHelper servers.

-You can then go to the [MTGAHelper](http://www.mtgahelper.com)  at any time to see your cards collection statistics and a variety of information tracked for you while you enjoy playing Magic: The Gathering Arena.
+You can then go to the [MTGAHelper website](http://www.mtgahelper.com)  at any time to see your cards collection statistics and a variety of information tracked for you while you enjoy playing Magic: The Gathering Arena.

+Please note that this tracker runs only on Windows for now.

 ### Features